YoonKiJin/IndexBasedStatArb/README.md

-                      How to run this Project:
+                      How to run this Project

 Back-Test
 Running CleanMinData.py takes the csv data files in the uncleanedMinData folder and cleans the data.
 The cleaned data files are then saved into the minData folder.